Career Spotlight: Nurse Practitioner

 Oh definitely do it!
 It’s awesome.
 You can get into so many different things in the medical field with an NP degreen.
 You’re not in school quite as long as an MD, and you get to go into a lot of the same things.
 We don’t have as much debt, although we don’t necessarily make quite as much money either, so there is a handoff.
 As far as the lifestyle, you tend to have less on-call time, more weekends, holidays, that kind of stuff.
 It’s a really rewarding career, and a smart way to go.

-schedule a demo with us to help your students prepare for the medical career.
+Learn more about SimRated and schedule a demo with us to help your students prepare for the medical career.